brauseo/brauseo/README.md

 I am always seeking to improve my skills and stay updated with the latest trends and technologies in the field of data science and machine learning.

 When I'm not working on data projects, I enjoy reading science fiction novels and writing my own short stories.
-I'm also a huge fan of biking, whether it's cruising down the beach boardwalk or navigating the busy city streets.
-And let's not forget, I'm a huge fan of pasta dishes as well!</p>
+I'm also a huge fan of biking, whether it's cruising down the beach boardwalk or navigating the busy city streets in search of the best sweet cornmeal couscous in town.</p>
       <p>You can find me at:</p>
       <ul>
         <li><a href="https://www.linkedin.com/in/biancarauseo">LinkedIn</a></li>